 Every March, we celebrate and commemorate the vital role of women in American history.
-2019 marks the beginning of the centennial celebrations honoring the passage of the 19th Amendment and ensuring women the equal right to vote, with special events planned to honor this important anniversary.
+2020 marks the centennial celebrations honoring the ratification of the 19th Amendment and ensuring women the equal right to vote, with special events planned to honor this important anniversary.

 You can check out our full list of March activities in Washington DC here.

 This section covers our top ten list for Women’s History Month in March.
 When possible, we’ve noted activities that are free or family-friendly.

 This historic site is the house where it happened!
 Located in the heart of historic Capitol Hill, just blocks from the Capitol Building and White House, this building has been the center of political life for more than 200 years.
 The house was purchased by the National Woman’s Party in 1929 to become the headquarters of their efforts to fight for women’s equality.
 The house today is a women’s history museum operated in partnership with the National Park Service.

 On display on items directly related to the fight for women’s right to vote as well as the efforts of the National Women’s Party to continue fighting for women’s equality after the passage of the 19th Amendment.
 The unique collection includes banners, signs, political cartoons, artifacts, and the nation’s first feminist library.

 Belmont-Paul is open Wednesdays-Sundays, 9am-5pm, with free guided tours offered at 9:30am, 11am, 2pm, & 3:30pm.
 The house is always free and for National Park enthusiasts, visitors can earn a free Junior Suffragist badge – the only one in National Park system!

 We are excited to partner with A Tour Of Her Own (TOHO) to offer a few special themed walking tours during Women’s History Month in 2020.